 Economical damages have a clear monetary value.
 They may include things such as medical bills, car repairs, lost wages, and the cost of any ongoing treatment or prescription that results from the crash.

 Non-economical damages are more difficult to quantify.
-These claims are where automobile accident lawyers in Nashville TN can assist and make a significant difference.
+These claims are where automobile accident lawyers can assist and make a significant difference.
 Some examples of non-economical damages a victim may be able to claim for include mental distress, impacted quality of life, and pain and suffering.

 Contact The Keating Law Firm Today for Legal Advice and Dedicated Representation